eltociear/powerbi-docs.sv-se/powerbi-docs/developer/embedded-troubleshoot.md

 Om du får felet – AADSTS50079: The user is required to use multi-factor authentication (Användaren måste använda multifaktorautentisering).

-    Need to use an AAD account that does not have MFA enabled.
+    Need to use an AAD account that doesn't have MFA enabled.

 #### <a name="using-the-embed-for-your-organization-sample-application"></a>Använda exempelprogrammet Embed for your organization (Bädda in för din organisation)